Dr. Richard Jagacinski

 • Ph.D.: Experimental Psychology, The University of Michigan

-My research explores rhythm in athletic and musical performance (e.g., golf, drumming), attention and memory in vehicular control, perceptual-motor skills in older adults, and creative behavior.
-Click on Professional Website for details.
-My teaching explores perceptual-motor control and learning, the behavioral impacts of technology on quality of life, parallels between decision making and movement control in dynamic contexts, and research methods.
+My research explores rhythmic attention in athletic and musical performance (e.g., golf, drumming), attention and memory in vehicular control, perceptual-motor skills in older adults, and creative behavior.
+(Click on Professional Website for details.)
+My teaching explores parallels between models of decision making and movement control in dynamic contexts, perceptual-motor control and learning, the behavioral impacts of technology on quality of life, and research methods.

 Courses Taught